-This is just like the charades game we all know and love!
-Except this one is school themed and the kids get to learn how to work together!
+Here’s a twist on the charades game we all know and love!
+This one is school themed and the kids get to learn how to work together!
 You can divide the class into two large groups or into three or more smaller groups of students depending on how you’d like to play.
-Provide the picture/word cards for students to act out while the other students in the group have to try and guess the answer.
+Provide the picture/word cards for students to act out, while the other students in the group have to try and guess the answer.
 This is a great way for students to get to know one another, problem solve, and improve verbal and nonverbal communication!
 You can have students play until each team has a certain number of points or simply set a time limit.
 If you love this idea you can grab it FREE for subscribing!

 Just Like Me!

 This has to be one of my favorite back to school games.
 It is so simple and so much fun!
 Normally, it’s played with everyone sitting in a circle.
 Someone starts by saying something they love.
 For example, “I love to eat ice cream.”
 Anyone else that loves ice cream would then jump up and shout, “Just like me!”
 It’s a fun way to get to know one another, while also getting some energy out.
-This can easily be taken outside to provide more space in between people, as well as provide a nice change of scenery.
+This can also easily be taken outside to provide a nice change of scenery.

 Back to School Scoot